 Take the frozen spinach out of the box or bag and let it soften slightly on a plate at room temperature.
 This should take just a few minutes while you prepare the other ingredients.
 If the spinach is not already chopped, roughly chop it.

 In a medium-large pot or pan, melt the butter over medium heat.
 Add the chopped onion and a pinch of salt.
 Cook, stirring frequently, until the onion is soft and translucent, about 5-7 minutes.
 Add the minced garlic and a few turns of freshly ground pepper.
 Cook for an additional minute until the garlic becomes fragrant.
-Add the spinach and 1-2 more pinches of salt.
+Add the flour and mix it into the onion and garlic mixture, then stir in the heavy cream or milk.
+After mixing all that together, add the spinach and 1-2 more pinches of salt.
 Stir and continue to cook for a minute or two until the spinach is heated and the mixture is thoroughly combined.
 Add in the feta, lemon juice and a dash or two of hot sauce.
 Mix to combine and remove from heat.
 If necessary, adjust seasoning.
 Let the mixture cool down to room temperature.

 Whether you're using store-bought or homemade dough, roll out one of the 2 pieces of dough onto a lightly floured surface into a circle about 1/4-inch thick and about 12/13-inches round.
 (In my experience, store-bought dough circles are usually a bit thicker and smaller than that.
 If your store-bought dough is already that size, then you can leave it "as is.")